 A compilation of case studies that provides suggestions and clues about how to develop service learning strategies and assessment tools

 Faculty Development Workshop.
-Office of Community-Service Learning, California State University Northridge, Northridge, CA: 1999.
+Community-Service Learning office, California State University Northridge, Northridge, CA: 1999.

 A complete workshop of the components of Community Service Learning and how to plan a service- learning class with community partners.

 Evaluating Service-Learning Activities and Programs.
 David A. Payne, Lanham, MD: Scarecrow Education, 2000.

 A guide to evaluating service-learning outcomes and their relevance to the curriculum using an extended case study for schools that have a service-learning component as part of their curriculum.

 Education for Civic Engagement in Democracy.
 ERIC Clearinghouse for Social Studies/Social Science Education, Bloomington, IN: 2000.

 Provides essays and references that address the problem of the disengagement in public affairs and politics using different theoretical perspectives and instructional strategies for civic education.